mad-folio/minecraft/README.md

 # List of current plugins to our server

+These are in the smae plugin folder but they are not part of this repo and excluded using .gitignore.

-Essentials - Lots of standard commands.
+* Essentials - Lots of standard commands.

-Geyser & Floodgate - Allows Bedrock plasyers to join.
+* Geyser & Floodgate - Allows Bedrock plasyers to join.

-Multiverse Core - Allows the set up of other worlds within the server.
+* Multiverse Core - Allows the set up of other worlds within the server.

-Multiverse Inventories -  Controls the carry over (or not) of invesntories between worlds.
+* Multiverse Inventories -  Controls the carry over (or not) of invesntories between worlds.
 Ie stop people bringing stuff from creative to survival.

-Mulitverse Portals - Allows creation of portals between worlds.
+* Mulitverse Portals - Allows creation of portals between worlds.

-Vault - Economy stuff.
+* Vault - Economy stuff.

-WorldEdit - Does what it says.
+* WorldEdit - Does what it says.

-WorldGuard - Does what it says.
+* WorldGuard - Does what it says.

-Dynmap - Webmap of the worlds.
+* Dynmap - Webmap of the worlds.